-Proposed program expansions above existing service levels must be submitted as budgetary enhancements requiring detailed justification.
-Every proposed program expansion will be scrutinized on the basis of its relationship to the health, safety and welfare of the community to include analysis of long term fiscal impacts.
+Proposed program expansions above existing service levels must be submitted as resource requests requiring detailed justification.
+Every proposed service level enhancement will be scrutinized on the basis of its relationship to the health, safety, and welfare of the community to include analysis of long-term fiscal impacts.
 Emphasis will be placed upon areas identified as high priorities by the Board.